realrate/Causing/education.md

 Koop and Tobias (2004) analyze the reduced form since heterogeneity in the reduced form will be of the identical form as that in the structural form.
 In contrast, we are interested in the structural causal relations.
-Since heterogeneity across inividuals is not in our focus we ignore the person id.
-Further, we do not use the time dimension and therefore ignore the time tremd.
-We reconsruct the AGE variable from the definition of POTEXPER = AGE - EDUC - 5 and use it as an exogenous variable.
+Since heterogeneity across individuals is not in our focus we ignore the person id.
+Further, we do not use the time dimension and therefore ignore the time trend.
+We reconstruct the AGE variable from the definition of POTEXPER = AGE - EDUC - 5 and use it as an exogenous variable.

 To estimate the effects, the Causing method always uses demeaned data.